JJorgeDSIC/Master-Thesis-Scalable-Distributed-Deep-Learning/README.md

-# Master-Thesis-Scalable-Distributed-Deep-Learning
+# Scalable deployment of cloud infrastructures for developing and processing Deep Learning models

-Scalable deployment of cloud infrastructures for developing and processing Deep Learning models
+This repository will contain the code used in my thesis project.